scalabridge/curriculum/setup/mac.md

 ### Install Doodle

-[Download the ZIP file here](https://github.com/scalabridge/doodle/archive/master.zip).
-Unzip the project and navigate inside the unzipped directory from the terminal.
+[Download the ZIP file here](https://github.com/underscoreio/creative-scala-template/archive/master.zip).
+Unzip the project and navigate inside the unzipped directory (called `creative-scala-template`) from the terminal.
 Make sure you can do the following (this will take a little while the first time you do it).

 ```
 $ ./sbt.sh